-Corequisites: AHS 101, AHS 111, AHS 131

-and CHE 131.
+Corequisites: AHS 101, AHS 111, AHS 131 and CHE 131.

-Description: Introduction to respiratory care as a paramedical science.
+Description: Introduction to the profession of respiratory care.
 History and development of respiratory care.
 Scientific measurement, physics and chemistry as pertinent to respiratory mechanics and physiology.
 The use of medical gases, aerosols, and instrumentation as preparation for an understanding and implementation of therapy rationale.
 Laboratory practice with respiratory care apparatus.
 This course includes introductory clinical exposure at local affiliating hospitals.
-(9 laboratory hours) Laboratory fee applies.
+(8 laboratory hours) Laboratory fee applies.
 SUNY GEN ED-n/a; NCC GEN ED-n/a